saugat-rimal/basketball-scoreboard/README.md

 ## Conclusion

 You can use this score board for any kinds of game or used to rate or marks points on something.
 You can edit the topic name " Basketball Scoreboard"
-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
+This is where you can give a hat tip to anyone.
 This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**
+Hope it will be useful and you will love it.